The 1st Independent Polish Parachute Brigade

 This is what Krasnovodsk would have looked like back in 1942:

 Polish Evacuee Camps At Krasnovodsk

 As the numbers increased in the evacuation of Polish citizens from the USSR, evacuees began to rapidly accumulate at Krasnovodsk camps that were formed outside the main port area.
 There were military camps (Anders army) as well as civilian camps.

 Camp conditions were awful as many of those arriving brought with them dysentary and all manner of other sicknesses.

 There was a particularly bad typhus outbreak and Russian officials at Krasnovodsk were told not to allow anyone with typhus to be allowed onto the boats.
 Many though, hid their symptoms and the Russian officials themselves were not too thorough at checking, thus a large number of people got out of the Soviet Union whom otherwise would not have.

-So little is known about the boats that took these vast numbers of Polish evacuees across the Caspian Sea to freedom.
+So little is known about the boats involved in the evacuation Of Polish Citizens From USSR across the Caspian Sea to freedom.
 However, you must remember that this was a very hurried evacuation and not enough detail was documented.

 In the research section of this website are the names of many of these boats including the military units they carried.

 The boats for the most part were large industrial boats that carried wood, coal and oil.
 But there were many others including small boats that only carried around 20.
 These are just some of the boats identified as being part of the exodus:

 1st Evacuation - 24th March 1942 to 5th April 1942